+'''

 hold(u)

+'''

-Input argument u is a clocked Component Expression (see section 16.2.3) or a parameter expression.
-The operator returns a piecewise constant signal of the same type of u.
+Input argument u is a clocked component expression (definition 16.6) or a parameter expression.
+The operator returns a piecewise constant signal of the same type as u.
 When the clock of u ticks, the operator returns u and otherwise returns the value of u from the last clock activation.
 Before the first clock activation of u, the operator returns the start value of u, see section 16.9.